CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-export.md

     * You need to **create your keys only once** and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.

-2- Upload the public key to SD Connect.
+### 2. Upload the public key to SD Connect

-* You can easily upload the public key to SD Connect via drag and drop.
+1. You can easily upload the public key to SD Connect via drag and drop.
 You will be **redirected to a new window displaying the default encryption options**.

-* Next, you can specify the bucket's name to which the public encryption key should be uploaded.
+2. Next, you can specify the bucket's name to which the public encryption key should be uploaded.
 If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number (based on creation time).

-* Click on _Encrypt and upload_: the public key will be encrypted and uploaded to the bucket in SD Connect.
+3. Click on _Encrypt and upload_: the public key will be encrypted and uploaded to the bucket in SD Connect.
 Only encrypted files are visible and accessible via SD Desktop; thus, even your public encryption key must be encrypted during upload.

 <img width="960" alt="export" src="https://user-images.githubusercontent.com/83574067/160693019-e0bafc69-7bc6-4cb4-bca4-37db0e124b63.png">

-3- Import the public key inside the virtual desktop.
+### 3. Import the public key inside the virtual desktop

 Once the upload process is completed, you can access your virtual Desktop.
-Using the Data Gateway application, access the bucket with the public key.
+Using the _Data Gateway_ application, access the bucket with the public key.
 You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).

-4- Encrypt the results.
+### 4. Encrypt the results

-Open the terminal (right-click) and encrypt with your public key the files you want to export.
+Open the terminal (right-click) and encrypt all the files you want to export with your public key.
 Crypt4GH is already installed on each Desktop and accessible programmatically.

 The syntax of the encryption command is: